Greyvault33/greyvault-sqrp/README.md

 Investors

 • Back the NASDAQ of threat intelligence
-• Join the movement redefining cybersecurity as evolution, not reaction
+• Join the movement redefining cybersecurity as sovereignty

 ---